STUDENT BEHAVIOR EXPECTATIONS

 To set up bus transportation or for questions, you should call (970) 490-3232 or go to the district transportation webpage at https://www.psdschools.org/programs- services/transportation

-Hot meals and a la carte items are available in the cafeteria for breakfast and lunch.
+Breakfast and lunch are free for all students this year.
+A la carte items are available in the cafeteria for breakfast and lunch.
 To put money on your student’s account, visit https://psdschools.schoolpay.com

 1. Once you arrive at school, you may not leave until the end of the school day unless signed out by a parent/guardian.
 This means students may not walk to the elementary school, Overland Foods, Vern’s, Nature Center, Poudre River, etc., unless part of a supervised class activity.